top of page

 At 11, he won a full scholarship to music school.
 In his early years, Stephen won the prize for the highest ABRSM music exam result in the country and reached the final of the Ettlingen International Competition for Young Pianists.
 He would later withdraw from the televised stage of BBC Young Musicians because of injury.

-At 18, Stephen left school a shadow of his bushy-tailed 11-year-old self, having struggled with recurring Repetitive Strain Injury, musculo-skeletal issues, plummeting confidence, a ceiling on technique, a fear of performance and a block about memorising.
+At 18, Stephen left school a shadow of his 11-year-old self, having struggled with recurring Repetitive Strain Injury, musculo-skeletal issues, plummeting confidence, a ceiling on technique, a fear of performance and a block around memorising.

 Stephen was the first student in living memory at his school to take an academic Music A Level in place of a performance.
 He went on to read Music at Christ’s College, Cambridge.

-Stephen formulated a groundbreaking, playful yet profound approach to playing called Piano Portals, which:
+Stephen formulated a groundbreaking approach to playing called Piano Portals: Rethink Technique, which:

 • explores technique only within what Whiteside called the 'emotional rhythm' - an authentic, flowing connection to music, in the moment